gridcoin-community/Gridcoin-Site/wiki/faq.md

 ---
 ### Choosing BOINC projects: In BOINC, is there still a defined whitelist of "projects" or can we use any project?

-Running "projects" in the console will list all the whitelisted projects you could possibly contribute to that would help your Gridcoin Research wallet.
+Only crunching for projects on the whitelist will earn you GRC.
+You can find the current whitelist in your wallet by going to the solo crunching wizard and going to projects.
+You can also run "projects" in the console to list all the whitelisted projects.
+This website <a href="/guides/whitelist.htm">also displays the whitelist</a>, but "greylisting" may not be reflected there.
+Projects are usually greylisted due to low work availability or the project website undergoing maintenance.
+These interruptions are usually brief in nature.
+You cannot earn GRC for your crunching on a project while it is greylisted.

 ---
 ### If it says "non participating project" does that mean that they aren't accepted for Gridcoin purposes?